What Is Google AdWords? How the AdWords Auction Works

 How much does Google AdWords cost?

 Many factors can affect the costs of AdWords advertising for your business.
 Learn all about these costs, how bidding works, and the average cost per click for advertisers in our guide to "How Much Does AdWords Cost?"

-How to advertise with Google AdWords
+How to advertise with Google Ads

 Businesses can advertise on Google by opening a Google AdWords account.
 Learn more about how to make the most of Google AdWords here.
 Or follow the proven path to AdWords success in our "How to Use Google AdWords" infographic.

-How does AdWords bidding work?
+How does Google Ads or AdWords bidding work?

 The actual position of your ad is determined by your ad rank (Maximum Bid times Quality Score).
 The highest ad rank gets the 1st ad position.
 Your actual CPC will be determined by the ad rank of the next highest ad below you divided by your Quality Score.
 The only exception of this rule is when you are the only bidder or the lowest bid in the AdWords auction; then you pay your maximum bid per click!
 AdWords bidding heavily penalizes advertisers who bid with low quality scores.
 Conversely, those with high Quality Scores get higher ad ranks and lower CPC.

 How many times does a Google auction run?